Epilepsy - Neuraxpharm UK

 What are the symptoms of epilepsy?

-The main symptom of epilepsy is recurrent seizures5 – these are often unpredictable and episodic, which means that they come and go.6 However, many people find it helpful to keep track of what happens before each seizure to help them build up a better understanding of any warning signs that are typical for them.6
+The main symptom of epilepsy is recurrent seizures – these are often unpredictable and episodic, which means that they come and go.
+However, many people find it helpful to keep track of what happens before each seizure to help them build up a better understanding of any warning signs that are typical for them.

-Seizures are categorised into focal, which start in one part of the brain, and generalised, which involve all parts of the brain.
+Seizures are categorised into focal, which start in one side of the brain, and generalised, which involve both sides of the brain from the start.

 Focal seizures